-4.16 Shutting Down the Scintillometer PC
+3.16 Shutting Down the Scintillometer PC

 Before the scintillometer is turned off (power off), it should be shut down first.
-This is performed by the command.
+This is performed by the E command.
 After a shutdown has been initiated, please wait for at least one minute until powering off the MWS.

-5. Scientific Background
+4. Scientific Background

-5.1 Turbulent Fluxes in the Surface Layer
+4.1 Turbulent Fluxes in the Surface Layer

 The atmospheric boundary layer is the part of the atmosphere which is directly influenced by the Earth's surface.
-The lowest 10% of the boundary layer is called the surface layer [5].
+The lowest 10% of the boundary layer are called the surface layer [5].
 The surface layer is characterized by